 Feel free to let me know if you have any questions.
 I’d love to see your results if you follow this tutorial for your own player boards.
 Happy gaming!

-not post scanned artwork for game boards.
+NOTE: Although I post a lot of the custom artwork for the various boxes and poker chips (and one playmat) I’ve made, I will not post scanned artwork for game boards.
 There is too much risk of pirating/counterfeiting in that instance.
 If you want to do this, you’ll have to scan your own boards to make it happen.
 Sorry not sorry.